-In the wake of the infected student, school district officials defended Bayonne’s quick response to the virus.
+As the city looks into the case and reaches out to at-risk individuals, district officials defend Bayonne’s quick response to the virus.
 According to Niesz, the district was proactive at the onset of the COVID-19 pandemic.

 At the March 24 Board of Education meeting, Niesz received praise from parents and teachers for the district’s response, which included closing schools and shifting to remote instruction through virtual learning.

 “I’m proud the district has been proactive and not reactive,” resident Anthony D’Amico said.
 “Teachers have been amazing in the virtual learning process.”

 Niesz closed the schools on March 12, six days before any cases of COVID-19 were confirmed in the city.

 It appears the strategy to shift to virtual learning will pay off in Bayonne, as the 14-year-old recovers at home.
 Instead of being in a crowded classroom, she will be in isolation, preventing the further spread of the virus among students.